 (1).
 Identify non-proprietary designs for breakaway sign and luminaire supports and crashworthy work-zone traffic control devices that are commonly used in the United States.
 By use of a survey or other means, estimate the prevalence of each of these designs.
 (2).
 Compile and review available crash test results (MASH and NCHRP 350) and FHWA Acceptance or Eligibility Letters for the designs identified in Task 1.
 Summarize the results for each design.
 (3).
 Collect information on the frequency of these designs not performing as intended in a crash and the impact of the adverse performance on the severity of the crash.
 For work-zone devices, consideration should be given to how the device is presented (e.g., position, orientation) when it is not in use but still in the clear zone.
 (4).
 Recommend designs for further evaluation in Tasks 6 and 7, based on, at a minimum, the prevalence of the design, the in-service safety performance, and the likelihood of meeting MASH test criteria.(5).
 Prepare a Phase I technical interim report to document the findings of the previous tasks, a draft outline for the final report, and an updated work plan for Phase II.

 (6).
 For the designs specified in the Phase II work plan authorized by NCHRP, perform finite element modeling simulations to identify potential problems in meeting MASH test criteria.(7).
 For some of the designs studied in Task 6, conduct full-scale crash tests to corroborate the simulation results.
 (8).
 If possible, identify potential changes to the designs studied in Tasks 6 and 7 and similar designs to improve their likelihood of meeting MASH test criteria.
 (9).
-Based on the results of Tasks 6 and 7 and the research team’s experience, make an assessment of whether and how surrogate vehicle testing and/or finite element simulation could be used to reduce costs of crash testing under MASH test criteria.
+Based on the results of Tasks 6 and 7 and the research team’s experience, make an assessment of whether and how surrogate vehicle testing and/or finite element simulation could be used to reduce the costs of crash testing under MASH test criteria.
 (10).
 Prepare a final report documenting the entire research effort including an executive summary and the research team’s recommendation of research needs and priorities.
 Recommendations for updates to the MASH test criteria should be included as an appendix.
-A PowerPoint presentation should be included in the final deliverables describing the project background, objective, research method, findings, and conclusions that summarizes the project for an executive or management level audience.
+A PowerPoint presentation should be included in the final deliverables describing the project background, objective, research method, findings, and conclusions that summarize the project for an executive or management-level audience.